Our lead projects

-RTX (resiniferatoxin) is an investigational medicine for the intra-articular treatment of pain associated with osteoarthritis of the knee.
+RTX (resiniferatoxin) is an investigational medicine for the intra-articular treatment of pain associated with OA of the knee.
 The highly potent TRPV1 agonist currently concludes Phase II of clinical development.
-Its mechanism of action is well validated and initial data show a long-lasting and significant analgesic effect and functional improvements compared to placebo (saline injection), as well as a favourable safety profile.
+Its mechanism of action is well validated and initial data shows a long-lasting and significant analgesic effect and functional improvements compared to placebo (saline injection), as well as a favourable safety profile.

-Qutenza™ is a cutaneous patch (capsaicin 179 mg/8%) that is approved for the treatment of peripheral neuropathic pain in Europe.
-In the US, Qutenza™ is approved for the treatment of neuropathic pain associated with postherpetic neuralgia and for the treatment of neuropathic pain associated with diabetic peripheral neuropathy of the feet in adults.
+Qutenza™ is a patch containing prescription-strength capsaicin.
+In Europe, it is approved for the treatment of peripheral neuropathic pain.
+In the US, it is approved for the treatment of neuropathic pain associated with post-herpetic neuralgia, and in 2020 it also received approval for the treatment of neuropathic pain associated with diabetic peripheral neuropathy (DPN) of the feet in adults.

 Qutenza™ Life Cycle Management

 Our life-cycle management efforts focus on making Qutenza™ more widely available by expanding the label further, particularly in the United States.
 Specifically, we have started a pivotal Phase III study in post-surgical neuropathic pain.
 We are also pursuing selected further exploratory activities in other indications with external partners.

 In 2019, we have embarked on a partnership with Mesoblast to develop a highly innovative mesenchymal precursor cell therapy for patients with chronic low back pain